indygreg/PyOxidizer/docs/status.rst

 Python works on Linux, Windows, and macOS.
 The general approach should work for other operating systems.

-TOML configuration files allow extensive customization of packaging and run time behavior.
+Starlark configuration files allow extensive customization of packaging and run time behavior.
 Many projects can be successfully packaged with PyOxidizer today.